chyhsu/vizthinker/README.md

   <img src="src/asset/images/Title.jpg" alt="VizThinker logo" width="1000" />
 </p>

-# VizThink AI
+# VizThinker AI

 A desktop app for visual thinkers, powered by LLMs, that swaps the linear chat format for a dynamic, node-based graph.
 Explore ideas the way your brain does—branching, connecting, and visualizing concepts in an interactive canvas.

 ## Are You a VizThinker?

 A VizThinker is someone whose brain loves to map ideas like a web, not a straight line.
 You’re the type who doodles mind maps, sees connections everywhere, and gets frustrated scrolling through endless chat threads to find that *one* key point.
-VizThink AI is built for you—turning your chats with an AI into a visual graph where ideas flow, branch, and connect, just like your thoughts do.
+VizThinker AI is built for you—turning your chats with an AI into a visual graph where ideas flow, branch, and connect, just like your thoughts do.

 ## What's the Big Idea?

 Traditional chatbots like ChatGPT are stuck in a top-down, scroll-heavy rut.
 That’s rough for VizThinkers who see ideas as a network of connections.
-VizThink AI lets you interact with an LLM through a node-based interface where every prompt, response, or follow-up becomes a node in a graph.
+VizThinker AI lets you interact with an LLM through a node-based interface where every prompt, response, or follow-up becomes a node in a graph.
 Dig deeper into a topic (vertical nodes) or branch off to explore related ideas (horizontal nodes), all while seeing your thought process come to life as a visual map.

 ## Key Features